Expect double-digit volume growth in next six months on low-base effect: HMSI

 “We expect the two-wheeler industry to show at least double- digit growth in the fourth quarter and even from the company perspective we are eyeing a double-digit growth in this quarter.

 “With the gradual opening of urban India, scooter demand is also coming back.
-We are hopeful that the growth will sustain in the first quarter of next fiscal as well,” HMSI Director (Sales and Marketing) Yadvinder Singh Guleria said.
+We are hopeful that the growth will sustain in the first quarter of next fiscal as well,” HMSI Director (Sales and Marketing) Yadvinder Singh Guleria told PTI.

 Lower base of last year would also help in attaining growth over the next six months, he added.